gitpher/gitpher/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on devloping logistic system
-- 🌱 I’m currently learning JooQ and Redis
+- 🌱 I’m currently learning JooQ and Redis, as well as Dart/Flutter
 - 📫 How to reach me: jun_chois@naver.com